 Using Google is an easy way to receive a surface-level overview of your online social presence.
+In order to do this, learn the best ways to Google yourself (you can use this helpful graphic by Reputation Management).
 When you enter your name in the search engine, what pops up in the results?
 The content searched may be perfectly fine, but on the off-chance it isn’t, you are now aware of what everyone else potentially sees.
 Additionally, if you have a common name, it is crucial to differentiate yourself from all the other John Smiths in the world.
 A simple way to distinguish yourself would be to add your middle name or initial, occupation and/or school.
 Be sure to make any of these updates to your social profiles as well, that way they stay consistent.
 This distinction helps recruiters correctly identify your identity and prevent mistaking you for someone else.

 Remain Cognizant of Site Updates